MEADOW SWEET GROVE

 Picture

 Easter continues at Meadow Sweet Grove!
 How could it not with lovely fresh eggs, courtesy of our neighbours and their urban backyard chickens?
-The lovely hues of these eggs are their natural colours - there was no need to dye these for the Easter display!
-And I think the vintage glass egg cups (a great score scouted out and snatched up by my mother-in-law) provide the perfect pairing.
+The lovely hues of these eggs are their natural colours - so there was no need to dye these beauties for our Easter display.
+I think the glass egg cups (a great vintage score scouted out by my mother-in-law); provide the perfect pairing for this little trio.

 Picture